Is wood from Victoria sustainable?

 - Support local timber – it’s sustainable

-- If you are unsure about the origin of the wood product you buy, look for either of the above logos.
+- If you are unsure about the origin of the wood product you buy, look for either the PEFC / Responsible Wood or FSC® logo.
 If the wood was harvested in Victoria, you can be sure it is sustainable.

 - For every tree that was used to make your product, a new tree has been planted and is growing right now!